18F/handbook/_pages/how-we-work/leading-projects.md

 ### What does this mean in practice?

 Someone (the partner, 18F leadership, or others) might ask you about how the project is going, and 18F will expect you to have an answer.
 It does not mean you should _do_ all of these things yourself — the most senior project leads are often those who can speak confidently about how _others_ are owning various aspects of the work.

+### Rotating tasks among teammates

+The project lead is not the only one responsible for administrative tasks, such as scheduling meetings with partners and taking notes.
+We encourage project leads to set up systems for rotating this work.
+For example, a team might have a schedule that indicates who is responsible for sending a progress update email to the partner each week.

+At times, it may be strategic for a single team member to own a specific task, but consider this the exception rather than the rule.

+Talk with your team about a rotation system for administrative and clerical tasks that feels fair to everyone.

 ## How do we decide who leads each project?